SergeyMi37/Multi-Line-Command-Editor/README.md

 Terminal Multi-Line Input with Edit, Insert, Delete, Print extension for IRIS and Caché
 IRIS and Caché have just single command lines in terminal available
 This Multi-Line Commands Editor also will execute the Multi-line Commands.
-In addtion it is independent of access to __%SYS__ an can be installed in any namespace
+In addtiion, it is independent of access to __%SYS__ and can be installed in any namespace

-It is tetsted on IRIS/Caché Terminal , Putty, Linux Console, Docker Console,
+It is tested on IRIS/Caché Terminal , Putty, Linux Console, Docker Console,
-Desktop Dockker from Windows Command _and WebTerminal._
+Desktop Docker from Windows Command _and WebTerminal._

 This broad range of terminal emulations required navigation without any <ESC> sequences
 as some of them are quite restrictive on input.
-So it got a litle bit feeling like vi.
+So it got a little bit feeling like vi.

 ## Installation & Execution ##
 Import ZME.xml to any namespace.

-For a system wide installation in _%SYS_ just rename it from zme to %zme
+For a system-wide installation in _%SYS_ just rename it from zme to %zme
 You may also add this line to your %ZLANGC00.mac for simplified use:
 ~~~
 ZME do ^%zme quit  ; add multi line command extended in terminal
 ~~~

-otherwise just call it from terminal command prompt
+oOtherwise, just call it from terminal command prompt
 ~~~
   USER>do ^zme
 ~~~